newville/wxmplot/doc/overview.rst

 User Interaction and Configuring 2D line plots
 ==============================================

-All `wxmplot` 2D plots support a few basic user interactions.
+All `wxmplot` 2D line plots support a few basic user interactions.
 First, as mentioned above, the user can zoom in by drawing a box: Clicking the left mouse button and dragging will draw a rectangular box, and releasing the mouse button will zoom in to that rectangle.
 This can be repeated multiple